 Once you've got your FTPS trading partner ready, you can then proceed with creating a trigger that would automatically encrypt a file with PGP and then send it via that FTPS trading partner connection.

 3. Schedule the time for your auto-PGP encryption and FTPS transmission to run

 Start by creating a new trigger.
 Go to the Triggers module and then click Add.

 The Current Time event fires every minute.
 However, you may want your desired trigger actions (i.e., to encrypt and send via FTPS) to execute only at certain times.
-To make that happen, specify the schedule for the trigger actions to execute by entering time variables and then assigning values to them.
-Better yet, just click the Time Expression button and enter values there.
-For example, if you want your trigger to fire every Friday at 8 PM, enter the following:
+To make that happen, specify the schedule for the trigger actions to execute by entering time variables and then assigning values to them using the Expression Builder.

 Hour = 20